bsmith89/strain-corr/doc/manuscript/manuscript.md

-MIDAS v3 represents a major upgrade to the pangenome profiling pipeline intended improve the completeness, curation, and interpretability of gene abundance estimates.
+MIDAS v3 represents a major upgrade to the pangenome profiling pipeline intended to improve the completeness, curation, and interpretability of gene abundance estimates.
 We updated the pangenome database construction and gene annotation process as well as the profiling algorithm, and describe these in the Methods section below.